-The coverage, rights, and benefits under the Plan are not assignable by any Member without the written consent of the Plan, except as provided above.
+The coverage, rights, and benefits under the Plan are not assignable by any Member, except as required by law.
 This prohibition against assignment includes rights to receive payment, claim benefits under the Plan and/or law, sue or otherwise begin legal action, or request Plan documents or any other information that a Participant or beneficiary may request under ERISA.
-Any assignment made without written consent from the Plan will be void and unenforceable.